LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 ---
 ## Intro

-We're perhaps venturing away from the typical Guides we provide here, in that we're not so much showing you how to make a particular pattern accessible, we're primarily auditing one and then making suggestions on how to improve it.
+We're perhaps venturing away from the typical Guides we usually write, in that we'd ordinarily base it upon something we have seen and not name the culprits or provide a way to identify them.
+This time is a little different, we are going to discuss a widget that the Higher Education sector in the UK must display on course pages, due to regulations.

 Essentially the DiscoverUni widget is an iFrame embed, it may appear on course specific pages and within the embed it provides information such as: